mcastellin/chaostoolkit-terraform/examples/README.md

 ## Running the experiment

-To run this experiment make sure the `chaostoolkit` and `chaostoolkit-terraform` Python modules are installed in your system:
+Make sure `chaostoolkit` and `chaostoolkit-terraform` Python modules are installed in your system:

 ```shell
 pip install -U chaostoolkit chaostoolkit-terraform
 ```

-Then to run the experiment:
+Then, to run the experiment:

 ```shell
 chaos run experiment.yaml